martimleitao97/minimalist/README.md

 # minimalist
-Minimalist layout for Stata plots
+This .ado file uses Ben Jann's grstyle command to creat a minimalist layout for Stata plots.